In what activities do your dogs participate?

 What kind of health clearances are performed on your dogs?

-The health and well-being of our dogs is very important to us.We do health test our dogs and register the results with the OFA (www.offa.org) We test for Hip Dysplasia and for Eyes.
+The health and well-being of our dogs is very important to us.We do health test our dogs and register the results with the OFA (www.offa.org) We test for Hip Dysplasia, Eyes, Cardio and PRA.
 Occasionally we have dogs older than 2 years, upon which screenings have not yet have been performed.
 In those cases, their backgrounds and production records will have been clear of any indications of HD, Eye problems or health issues of any kind.

 Why do you want me to have my puppy fixed?

 We sell our pet puppies either already fixed or with spay/neuter agreements because we know that a fixed dog overall is a happier one.
 By fixing your dog you avoid unwanted tumors, cysts--unwanted heats -- unwanted litters -- unwanted marking by males -- unwanted wandering.